benopotamus/django-htmx-okayjack/README.rst

 	This is the base Okayjack response class.
 It gives you Okayjack's features (using kwargs) but lets you specify which ones to use.

-	At a minimum, it will automatically get the template/block for the response from either the ``block`` kwarg or the ``HX-Block`` request header.
+	At a minimum, it will automatically get the template/block for the response from either the ``block`` kwarg or the ``hx-block`` attribute used in the htmx request.

 	``HxResponse(request[, context, block=None, swap=None, trigger-after-receive=None, trigger_after_settle=None, trigger_after_swap=None])``